 - For optimal results and the quickest improvements in terms of blood sugar and weight loss, it’s recommended you aim to eat between 20–30 grams of net carbs (total grams of carbs minus grams of fiber) a day.

 - To figure out how many calories you need from each macronutrient group, first figure out how many calories you should be eating in total for weight maintenance or loss.
-You can use an online calculator, such as the one created by the National Institute of Health found here to help determine your energy/calorie needs.
+You can use an online calculator to help determine your energy/calorie needs.
 Then split up your calorie intake into fats, proteins and carbs.

-- Make sure to drink plenty of water throughout the day and also increase your intake of electrolytes, especially potassium from things like leafy greens and avocado.
+- Make sure to drink plenty of water and keto-friendly drinks throughout the day and also increase your intake of electrolytes, especially potassium from things like leafy greens and avocado.

 - Exercise might also help you get into ketosis faster, although in the initial stages this may be hard due to low energy levels.

 Keep in mind that the ketogenic diet takes into account net grams of carbohydrates, not simply total grams.
 Net carbohydrates are the amount of carbohydrates left over after you subtract grams of fiber from total grams of carbohydrates.
 For example, if vegetables you’re eating have 5 grams of carbohydrates total, but 3 grams come from fiber, the total number of net carbohydrates is only 2 grams, which is the number you add to your daily total.
 Check out our list of keto fiber foods.